dodziraynard/imagerepo/README.md

 ## Running

 - Create `local_settings.py` file in `/imagerepo/imagerepo`
-- Enter the code below into the `local_settings.py`
+- Enter the code below into the `local_settings.py` and update the keys.

 ```python
 SECRET_KEY = "your_app_screts_key"